 AROH has joined hands to meet the ambitious targets of the Indian government’s Swachh Bharat Mission which plans to eliminate open defecation by 2019.

-Based on the results of need assessment, toilets are constructed in schools having none or inadequate toilet facility.
+Based on the results of need assessment, toilets are constructed in schools having none or inadequate toilet facility to ensure better hygiene and sanitation.
 Defunct and unused school toilets are repaired and put to good use, thereby saving resources.

 AROH also builds individual household latrines to create ODF villages.
 So far more than 10,000 IHHL units have been constructed by AROH.

 Through its various programmes, AROH undertakes to improve the health of all sections of the communities, with a special focus on women and children.

-Various preventive and promotive healthcare interventions are taken up in both rural and urban areas.
+Various preventive and promotive healthcare interventions are taken up in both rural and urban areas to improve personal hygiene and health.

 Awareness and support are provided for vaccination, immunization, health check up and diagnostic camps, adolescent health, dental health, etc. with an objective of reducing occurrence of diseases and mortality in poor and marginalized communities.

 Various projects taken up by AROH focus on the health and wellbeing of the poor and backward rural communities, by improving access to safe water, improved sanitation condition, better hygiene practices, proper waste management and better kitchen management.

 The main objective of rural development has been to remove the poverty of the people and fill the widened gap between the rich and the poor.
-This has been also vocalized in the policy of the government which says: said, ‘Rural poverty alleviation has been the primary concern in the economic planning and development process of the country … rural development which encompasses the entire gamut of improvement in the overall quality of life in the rural areas can be achieved through eradication of poverty in rural areas.’
+This has been also vocalized in the policy of the government, which says, ‘Rural poverty alleviation has been the primary concern in the economic planning and development process of the country’.
+Rural development programmes and government schemes for rural development address the overall improvement in the quality of life in the rural areas across India.

 AROH Foundation takes up holistic rural development activities to achieve the overarching objective of reducing poverty.
 The activities include education, healthcare, skill development, agriculture, natural resource management, water and sanitation, financial inclusion and literacy, etc.